grafana/agent/docs/overview.md

 ### Host Filtering

-Host Filtering configures Agents to scrape targets that are running on the same machine as the Grafana Cloud Agent process.
+Host Filtering configures Agents to scrape targets that are running on the same machine as the Grafana Agent process.
 It does the following:

 1. Gets the hostname of the agent by the `HOSTNAME` environment variable or through the default.